Coronavirus Disease 2019 (COVID-19)

 Test Information for Clinicians, Hospitals, and Labs

 Viral detection testing is recommended for COVID-19 diagnosis.
-Testing decisions should be based on local epidemiology, clinical signs and symptoms, and the course of illness.
-Antibody testing can be used to evaluate exposure to SARS-CoV-2 but is not recommended for diagnosis of acute illness.
-Detailed information about COVID-19, including testing recommendations, can be found in the ARUP Consult COVID-19 - SARS-CoV-2 topic.
+Testing decisions should be based on local epidemiology, clinical signs and symptoms, and the course of the illness.
+Antibody testing can be used to evaluate exposure to SARS-CoV-2 but is not recommended for the diagnosis of acute illness.
+Detailed information about COVID-19, including testing recommendations, can be found in the ARUP Consult®COVID-19 - SARS-CoV-2 topic.

 ARUP COVID-19 Testing

-ARUP offers standalone nucleic acid amplification (NAA) testing for diagnosis of current COVID-19 infection, and two immunoglobulin G (IgG) antibody tests (targeting spike and nucleocapsid proteins, respectively) to evaluate individuals for exposure to SARS-CoV-2.
+ARUP offers nucleic acid amplification (NAA) testing for the diagnosis of current COVID-19 infection and two immunoglobulin G (IgG) antibody tests (targeting spike and nucleocapsid proteins, respectively) to evaluate individuals for exposure to SARS-CoV-2.

 Diagnostic Testing